zeroknowledgediscovery/zedwiki/group meeting/DigitalTwin_workshop.md

 + predictatbility of population vs local level
 + align large language models

-# the green bar
+# The "green" bar

-Can DT make us achive the green bar?
+Can DT make us achieve the green bar?
+By making better coaches for humans.

-# over alignemnt of LLMs with User Prompt
+# Current LLM has over-alignemnt with User Prompt/Expectation

 LLMs are bad, too predictable.

 # Do we need to give up something?

 Human knowledge is limited.
 And this makes us distinctuve, maybe LLMs are "bad" because it knows too much

 # Ethical Question of Digital Twin